-The historic novel begins with the arrival of Englishmen at Sabino in 1607, encompassing the time-period of first contact between coastal explorers and fur traders with Abenaki natives in the 1600’s, (who named the island Sowan-gen=Swan, translated as tribe or gen from the island of eagles), forward into the twenty first century.
+The historical novel begins with the arrival of Englishmen at Sabino in 1607, encompasses the time period of first contact between coastal explorers and fur traders with Abenaki natives in the 1600’s, (who named the island Sowan-gen=Swan, translated as tribe or gen from the island of eagles), and forward into the twenty-first century.

 Parker lives on the Kennebec River at a point overlooking the island within a short walk.
 Frequently you will see her kayaking to Swan Island on a sunny day.
 When not creating another decorative wall mask or writing their flamboyant Maine personality stories, she enjoys spending her free time gardening in her heirloom flower gardens producing cutting bouquets that fill her home.
 Putting food by with organic vegetables keeps her husband David busy building and filling raised log gardens with seafood compost.
 Her windows throughout their home are filled with antique window frames fitted with Parker’s original designs of colorful stained glass.